Bramley, Leeds: History

+Governance

+Bramley was formerly a township and chapelry in the parish of Leeds.
+In 1866 Bramley became a separate civil parish, which was then abolished on 26 March 1904 to form Armley and Bramley.
+In 1901 the parish had a population of 17,299.

+Bramley is in the Parliamentary constituency of Leeds West and Pudsey.
+The Member of Parliament is Chancellor of the Exchequer Rachel Reeves.

 Community

-Bramley lies within the Parliamentary constituency of Leeds West.
-The Member of Parliament is Labour MP Rachel Reeves.

 Parks and open areas for outdoor recreation include Bramley Falls Wood, which runs beside the Leeds and Liverpool Canal, and Bramley Park, which contains an underground reservoir at its highest point.
-At Bramley Park a fireworks display and the Bramley Carnival is held most years.
+At Bramley Park a fireworks display and the Bramley Carnival were held most years.
+The carnival stopped in 2014, and the last fireworks were in 2019.

-Bramley Baths are an example of Edwardian swimming baths.
-Built in 1904, and restored, it has a 25-yard pool, a gymnasium and a Russian steam room.
+Bramley Baths is an example of an Edwardian swimming baths.
+Built in 1904, and restored, it has a 25-yard pool, a gym and a Russian steam room.
 The baths were used for dances during its early years, when the pool was covered with a large dance floor.
-The baths are the only remaining example of an Edwardian era bath-house in Leeds today and are a Grade II listed structure.
-The baths were built on the site of an iron foundry and the original foundry chimney, built with over 8,000 Kirkstall bricks, still towers over the baths and can be seen across Leeds.
-The four Georgian style houses built c.
-1803 to the right-hand side of the baths were the original homes of the iron foundry owner and his three children.
+The baths are the only remaining example of an Edwardian era bathhouse in Leeds and have Grade II listed status.
+The baths were built on the site of an iron foundry and the original foundry chimney, built with more than 8,000 Kirkstall bricks, still towers over the baths and can be seen across Leeds.
+The four Georgian-style houses built c.
+1803 to the right of the baths were the original homes of the iron foundry owner and his three children.

 Bramley Shopping Centre is a 1960s-style concrete shopping plaza which was erected to replace the traditional stone-built village centre.
-Shops include charity shops, banks, bakeries, pawnbrokers, supermarkets, a post office, Greggs, Pizza Hut Delivery, a dental practice, beauty salons and fast food takeaways.
+Shops include charity shops, banks, bakeries, pawnbrokers, supermarkets, a post office, a dental practice, beauty salons and fast food takeaways.

 Estates in Bramley which have residents' associations include Moorside and Ganners, Landseer, Rossefield, and Newlay and Whitecote.
-LILAC, an affordable green co-housing project is based in Bramley.
+LILAC, an affordable green co-housing project, is based in Bramley.

-Bramley churches include those for Baptist, Roman Catholics, Jehovah's Witnesses, and Methodists (Trinity Methodist Church), and two Anglican churches, St. Peter's (pictured) and St. Margaret's.
+Bramley places of worship include Baptist, Roman Catholics, Jehovah's Witnesses, and Methodist (Trinity Methodist Church), and two Anglican churches, St Peter's (pictured) and St Margaret's.
+St Margaret's Church Hall is registered with Leeds City Council as an asset of community value.

+Public transport

-Bramley railway station (off Stanningley Road) is on the Leeds-Bradford Line.
-Bramley is accessible by bus routes from Leeds city centre, operated by First Leeds.
+Bramley railway station off Stanningley Road is on the Leeds-Bradford Line between Leeds railway station and New Pudsey.
+Bramley bus station is in the shopping centre.